Usajid/731_assign1/README.md

 9. Commit your notebook, source code, visualizations and other supporting files to the git repository in GitHub

-### Dataset:
+### Datasets:

+For this assignment, I took three datasets from the MovieLens Website (https://grouplens.org/datasets/movielens/), namely **Movies, Ratings, and Tags datasets**.
+First, we do exploratory analysis on each dataset separately, followed by cleaning and merging (those datasets into one) process (Data csv files are in /data/ directory of this repository).
 I used the movie lens small dataset (http://files.grouplens.org/datasets/movielens/ml-latest-small.zip) containing separate files for ratings, tags, and movies.
-(Data csv files are in /data/ directory of this repository).

 ### Process: